Albrecht von Wallenstein

-Wallenstein was born in the Kingdom of Bohemia into a poor Protestant noble family.
+Wallenstein was born in the Kingdom of Bohemia into a poor Czech Protestant noble family, affiliated with the Utraquist Hussites, a group of notable anti-German sentiment in some of its circles, and following the teachings of the early reformer Jan Hus.
 He acquired a multilingual university education across Europe and converted to Catholicism in 1606.

 A marriage in 1609 to the wealthy widow of a Bohemian landowner gave him access to considerable estates and wealth after her death at an early age in 1614.

 Three years later, Wallenstein embarked on a career as a mercenary by raising forces for the Holy Roman Emperor in the Uskok War against the Republic of Venice.

 Wallenstein fought for the Catholics in the Protestant Bohemian Revolt of 1618 and was awarded estates confiscated from the rebels after their defeat at White Mountain in 1620.
-A series of military victories against the Protestants raised Wallenstein's reputation in the Imperial court and in 1625 he raised a large army of 50,000 men to further the Imperial cause.
+A series of military victories against the Protestants raised Wallenstein's reputation in the imperial court and in 1625 he raised a large army of 50,000 men to further the Imperial cause.
 A year later, he administered a crushing defeat to the Protestants at Dessau Bridge.

-For his successes, Wallenstein became an Imperial count palatine and made himself ruler of the lands of the Duchy of Friedland in northern Bohemia.
+For his successes, Wallenstein became an imperial count palatine and made himself ruler of the lands of the Duchy of Friedland in northern Bohemia.

 An imperial generalissimo by land, and Admiral of the Baltic Sea from 21 April 1628, Wallenstein found himself released from service in 1630 after Ferdinand grew wary of his ambition.
-Several Protestant victories over Catholic armies induced Ferdinand to recall Wallenstein (Gollersdorf April 1632), who then defeated the Swedish king Gustavus Adolphus at Alte Veste.
+Several Protestant victories over Catholic armies induced Ferdinand to recall Wallenstein (Göllersdorf April 1632), who then defeated the Swedish king Gustavus Adolphus at Alte Veste.
 The Swedish king was later killed at the Battle of Lützen.

 Wallenstein realised the war could last decades and, during the summer of 1633, arranged a series of armistices to negotiate peace.
 These proved to be his undoing as plotters accused him of treachery and Emperor Ferdinand II ordered his assassination.

 Dissatisfied with the Emperor's treatment of him, Wallenstein considered allying with the Protestants.
 However, he was assassinated at Eger in Bohemia by one of the army's officials, with the emperor's approval.